 Side Effects Of Protein Powder

-Because protein is an essential nutrient, it is generally safe as long as you buy it from a reputable brand that uses high-quality sources.
+Because protein is an essential nutrient, protein powder is generally safe as long as you buy it from a reputable brand that uses high-quality sources.
 Most side effects are encountered with very high doses or underlying health issues.

 1. Bloating And Nausea

-When you suddenly increase your protein intake through a supplement powder, then your stomach can take a while to get used to it.
-With a regular shake containing 20 to 30 grams of protein in one go, that can lead to nausea and bloating.
+When you suddenly increase your protein intake through a protein powder, then your stomach can take a while to get used to it.
+Drinking a regular protein shake containing 20 to 30 grams of protein in one go, that can lead to nausea and bloating.

 2. Allergies And Intolerances

 Especially when it comes to milk-based options like whey and casein, lactose intolerances can cause problems.
-Even if you usually don't suffer too much, a sudden large concentration of these types of milk protein can leave you feeling quite sick.
+Even if you usually don't suffer too much, a sudden large concentration of these types of milk protein in protein powders can leave you feeling quite sick.

 Several research studies have measured the effect of high-protein diets on hydration levels .
 What I generally suggest is that in the hour after taking a protein drink, you try to drink an extra pint of water to avoid dehydration.